Hiwonder-docs/SpiderPi-Pro/source/docs/12_mass_control.md

 (1) 2 or above SpiderPi Pros are needed in group control.

 (2) Set up development environment.
-Please refer to the tutorial in “[Set Development Environment->3.1VNC Installation and Connection]()” to download and install VNC.
+Please refer to the tutorial in "[Remote Desktop Installation and Connection->3.1VNC Installation and Connection](https://docs.hiwonder.com/projects/SpiderPi_Pro/en/latest/docs/6_remote_tool.html#vnc-installation-and-connection)" to download and install VNC.

 ### 8.2.2 Program logic